Introduction

 - Safety Glasses and Gloves: Always prioritize safety when cutting tiles and mixing adhesives.

-Tips for Choosing the Right Materials and Tools
+Guidelines for Selecting Materials and Tools

 Preparation: Setting the Foundation for Successful Tiling